Rayzggz/server_torii-docs/docs/advanced/configuration_advanced.md

 - '_': Inherit settings from the default configuration file.
 For example:
 - "1_0___1_": Enable IPAllow feature, disable URLAllow feature, enable CAPTCHA feature, other features inherit default configuration.

+Taking the switch for CAPTCHA as an example, in this case, you can set the CAPTCHA feature to be off in the configuration file, but by using this request header, you can turn on the CAPTCHA feature.
+Thus, without adding this request header, the CAPTCHA feature is off.
+However, after adding this request header, the CAPTCHA feature is turned on, achieving the effect of enabling functionality on demand.

 You can use this header for flexible configurationYou can use this.
 For example, you can enable or disable certain features for specific URIs through the location configuration in Nginx.